Oakwood Preschool Handbook

 - Child will remain within sight and hearing of the preschool staff member in a safe and well lit space

-- The center shall not abuse or neglect children and will protect
+- The center shall not abuse or neglect children

 Students at Edwin D. Smith Elementary School are expected to conduct themselves in a manner reflecting the basic belief in the worth and dignity of all people.
 Any behavior that could be expected to result in harm to oneself or to another person, in destruction of property, in disruption of school activities, or is in conflict with this basic belief is prohibited.